Barbara Will, unliking Stein, and scholarly malpractice

 At the first meeting of Faÿ (1893–1978) and Stein (1874–1946), the latter was, like Newman, not amused.
 Here is Stein’s version in The Autobiography of Alice B. Toklas (written in 1932) of their meeting in (I believe) 1924: “It was [René Crevel] who, in early days, first talked to us of Bernard Faÿ.
 He said he was a young professor in the University of Clermont-Ferrand and he wanted to take us to his house.
 One afternoon he did take us there.
 Bernard Faÿ was not at all what Gertrude Stein expected and he and she had nothing in particular to say to each other.”
 But a few years later “Gertrude Stein and Bernard Faÿ met again and this time they had a great deal to say to each other.
 Gertrude Stein found the contact with his mind stimulating and comforting.
 They were slowly coming to be friends.”

 What changed?
 We can start with Stein’s recognition of Faÿ as a French counterpart to Carl Van Vechten in New York.
 Both men became devoted promoters of her work and were well-connected; both were queer.
 Faÿ, however, was even more savvy to power and achievement and came with a conservative politics.
 By the early 1930s, “the balance of power in Stein and Faÿ’s relationship was shifting subtly but irrevocably” toward Faÿ.
 As Stein and Toklas settled into a rural lifestyle in Bilignin, Will says, she listened to Faÿ, who believed that “federalism in its most noble incarnation — as in the American eighteenth century — was perforce a system in which ‘harmonious unity’ between separate interests could coexist with authoritarian leadership vested in a benign elite.”
 A member of the “benign elite,” Faÿ subscribed to “a ‘third way’ between liberalism and communism centered on aristocratic and Catholic values.”
 More than in the international Parisian milieu, these ideas could sound acceptable or proper in rural France, where Stein spent much of her time in the decade and a half before World War II.
 (Winter and spring were in Paris, summer and fall in Bilignin.)
-Unlike James’s Christopher Newman, then, Stein did finally broach political questions; and like Frederick Winterbourne in James’s Daisy Miller (1878), we can wonder if she had “lived too long in foreign parts” — Winterbourne in Geneva and Stein nearby, fifty miles south (and fifty years later).
+Unlike James’s Christopher Newman, then, Stein did finally broach political questions, and she may not have had his innocence or fine moral scruples.
+Like Frederick Winterbourne in James’s Daisy Miller (1878), she may have “lived too long in foreign parts” — Winterbourne in Geneva and Stein nearby, fifty miles south (and fifty years later).

 Stein is the “unlikely” of the book’s title.
 The term speaks to an innocence and all that would make her an unlikely associate to Faÿ, as unlikely as Newman becoming pals with Urbain de Bellegarde.
 Yet even into the late 1930s, when Faÿ’s conservatism became pronounced, she remained friendly with him.
 Will argues that they met politically in fearing communism and blaming 1930s global turmoil on the intellectual and political left.
 Put another way, they disliked politicians who took advantage of the turmoil to justify communist-style policies: